organize

 --kodi-sync |

-Notify Kodi to refresh updated items | |
+off | Notify Kodi to refresh updated items after organizing | |

 --config <path> |

-Path to config.json | |
+(none) | Path to a config.toml file | |

 --quiet |